-During the year, the Board held nine (9) meetings, including the annual strategy session and Board training.
-In addition to standard items on the Board agenda, which includes compliance and governance matters, the Board's key focus areas in 2022 included: client centricity and agility, people issues and future skills and issues relating to technology, operational effectiveness, cyber security and the cloud.
+During the year, the Board held thirteen (13) meetings, including the annual strategy session and Board training.
+In addition to standard items on the Board agenda, which includes compliance and governance matters, the Board's key focus areas in 2023 which was the first year of the Letsema 2025.
+Transitioning from the Legacy221 strategy, there was a continued focus on strengthening risk & conduct, stabilising the technology landscape and solving for liquidity.
+Further to that, the Board ensured the bank's delivery on the additional growth levers of the Letsema 2025 strategy; Beyond Banking Revenue, Data as a tool to drive business decisions, Financial Inclusion and SEE/ESG.